Filing Your First Business Tax Return

 In the midst of all the other requirements of a new business, gathering information and learning how to get ready for small business taxes is just one more important task.
 The sooner you start thinking about business taxes, the more you will be able to save on tax preparation and to keep your tax bill low.

-How to Start Your First Business Tax Return
+How to Prep Your First Business Tax Return

 Start by setting up a system to capture, record, and preserve information on business income and expenses.

-Part of your financial system should be two important financial reports. both of which should be part of your accounting software or from your accountant:
+Part of your financial system should include two important financial reports that you can get from your accountant or from your accounting software:

 A business tax advisor is a key member of your support team.
 As soon as you can, find a tax advisor who can review your financial situation monthly and quarterly and who can help you begin to prepare for business tax season before the end of your first year.